Is Trump’s impeachment motivated by hate?

 Of course, books could be and have been written about this issue.
 However, given the five points I made about ethics above, here are five ways we can act ethically in politics right now, especially regarding impeachment.

-One: We must realize that neither party is infallible, and rather than letting party politics guide us, we must follow a higher ethical standard.
+One: We must realize that neither party is infallible.
+So, rather than letting party politics guide us, we must follow a higher ethical standard.
 The most obvious standard in the case of impeachment is the Constitution.

 Two: We must realize that ethics pertains to politics and the President, just as it does to every area of life.